mattymaloney/mattymaloney.github.io/_posts/2016-01-21-jekyll-choices.md

 * Limited to supporting user- and organization-level blogs.
 Does not appear to support project- or repo-level blogs.
 * Despite claims that it does, I can not see any way to edit front matter.
 This is a deal breaker.
 As much as I like it, I have to push it to the end of the list.

+I did go with tinypress's implementation of the Pixyll theme, but am not using their editor.

 ### [LightPaper](http://lightpaper.42squares.in/)